 - Country of origin: Ideally, you want to select a product made in the USA.

 - Pet products only: Never use human supplements on dogs.
 They may contain additional substances that harm your pooch.

 - Calcium only or combo: Sometimes, pure calcium is best while other times, you may need additional supplements.
 We probably sound like a broken record by now, but it is imperative that you work closely with your vet when administering calcium supplements.

-- D3 addition: Some calcium supplements also contain D3 to help with absorption.
+- Vitamin D3 addition: Some calcium supplements also contain Vitamin D3 to help with absorption.
 This isn’t always necessary, but check with your vet just in case.

 - Source: Seaweed-derived calcium is a more earth-friendly option and often contains other core nutrients.
 It’s also more readily absorbed by the body.
 Beef bone-sourced products may present the risk of transmitting mad cow disease, so you may want to stick with porcine variants (it isn’t yet clear if dogs can suffer from these kinds of prion diseases, but it’s better to err on the side of caution).